-Required Reports - The subrecipient shall submit Quarterly PGI Earnings and Expenditures Reports to the Department within thirty (30) days after the end of the reporting period covering subaward project generated income and expenditures during the previous quarter.
+Required Reports - The recipient shall submit Quarterly PGI Reports and associated documentation to the Department within thirty (30) days after the end of the reporting period covering award project generated income and expenditures during the previous quarter.

 PGI Expenditure - Program income should be used as earned and expended as soon as possible and used to further the objectives for which the award was made.